 JBLM, WA 98433-9500

 During the summer of 1954, the entire Division moved from Korea to Fort Lewis for the second time.
 It then moved to Fort Richardson, Alaska and was ultimately deactivated on May 2, 1960 at Fort Benning, Georgia.
 On January 25, 1963 the Brigade was reactivated and reassigned to the 2nd Infantry Division at Fort Benning, Georgia.
-Two years later, On 1 July 1965, the Brigade moved to Korea to join the rest of the 2nd Infantry Division, where its mission was to guard portions of the Demilitarized Zone (DMZ) and help deter war on the peninsula.
+Two years later, on July 1, 1965 the Brigade moved to Korea to join the rest of the 2nd Infantry Division, where its mission was to guard portions of the Demilitarized Zone (DMZ) and help deter war on the peninsula.